 No Perks Offered

 Unlike some other balance transfer cards, the NFCU Platinum card does not offer any perks like cash back, miles, points or cash bonuses.
 However, many of the balance transfer cards that offer those perks also carry a balance transfer fee.

 This card does not feature a promotional APR for purchases.
 Note that if you qualify for the best credit terms, the regular purchase APR you receive could be as low as , which beats out all the other cards in our list of Best Balance Transfer Cards of 2022.
 And even on the high end, at 18.00%, this card’s APR is much lower than many of its competitors, many of which have rates above 25.00%.

 Only NFCU Members Are Eligible To Apply

 Another drawback is that you have to be a Navy Federal Credit Union member to apply for its Platinum card.
 And unlike some credit unions, Navy Federal has pretty strict requirements for joining.
 To apply, either you or a member of your household or family must have ties to the armed forces, National Guard or Department of Defense.

 Is the Navy Federal Credit Union Platinum Card Right for You?

-The Navy Federal Credit Union Platinum card ranked No. 1 in GOBankingRates’ Best Balance Transfer Credit Cards study due to features like no balance transfer fee — which is uncommon among balance transfer credit cards — plus a 0% introductory APR on balance transfers for 12 months, no annual fee and a low regular APR for both purchases and balance transfers.
+The Navy Federal Credit Union Platinum card ranked No. 4 in GOBankingRates’ Best Balance Transfer Cards list due to features such as no balance transfer fee — which is uncommon among balance transfer credit cards — a low introductory APR on balance transfers for 12 months, no annual fee and a low regular APR for both purchases and balance transfers.